jerryneedell/swfologger/README.md

 * "DP\n" deletes swfoplayback.txt
 * "WIPE\n" deletes both the swfoplayback.txt and swfolog.txt files

-Commands reveived are alos written to the log file.
+Commands reveived are also written to the log file.

 when a playback is requested, the `swfolog.txt` file is renamed to `swfoplayback.txt` so incomming commands may still be logged to `swfolog.txt`